digiKam Fuzzy Search Tools Under Construction

 Like you can see on the both videos below, Fuzzy Search is implemented on unstable code for KDE4:

 The first video is a Sketch Search tool in action.
 The editor itself is very simple to use, you only select the color and size of the brush and then you draw the template to sketch area.
 The second video is a tool dedicated to find similar photos by using a reference photo.
-The whole collection is scanned to find dublicates.
+The whole collection is scanned to find duplicates.
 The results are given in a real time using digiKams search KIO-slave.
 And both tools gives the results very fast from database (my collection of photos include around 10.000 photos and runs on double core CPU with 10Gb of RAM).

 The other tool is under development but not yet suitable to find all duplicates photos from your collections.
 It will work like the old kipi-plugin "find duplicates" and it gives a list of all candidates.
 The advantage on current solution is the re-usage of digiKam icon view and the sidebar, and not a separated dialog: so integration and usability is better with the rest of digiKam..

 In the future, we will introduce a new config to set the level of relevance of matches from database, and to display these values on the icon view.
-An undo/redo operation for sketch editor will be greated too.
+An undo/redo operation for sketch editor will be greater too.